-- 17.10.8 Liabilities include technical provisions and other liabilities.
-Certain items such as other liabilities in the balance sheet may be treated as capital resources for solvency purposes. - 17.10.9 For example, perpetual subordinated debt, although usually classified as a liability under the relevant accounting standards, could be classified as a capital resource for solvency purposes.23 This is because of its availability to act as a buffer to reduce the loss to policyholders and senior creditors through subordination in the event of insolvency.
-More generally, subordinated debt instruments (whether perpetual or not) may be treated as capital resources for solvency purposes if they satisfy the criteria established by the supervisor.
-Other liabilities that are not subordinated would not be considered as part of the capital resources; examples include liabilities such as deferred tax liabilities and pension liabilities.
+- 17.10.7 Certain liabilities other than technical provisions may be treated as regulatory capital resources. - 17.10.8 Subordinated debt instruments (whether perpetual or not) may be treated as regulatory capital resources if they satisfy the criteria established by the supervisor.
+Adequate recognition should be given to contractual features of the debt such as embedded options which may change its loss absorbency.
+For example, perpetual subordinated debt, although usually classified as a liability under the relevant accounting standards, could be recognised as regulatory capital resources because of its availability to act as a buffer to reduce the loss to policyholders and senior creditors through subordination. - 17.10.9 Other liabilities without loss absorbency features would not be considered as part of the capital resources.